Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

 We note that for $s_1\in(n,n+1]$, the surgery diagram will give a small Seifert fibered space with $e_0=n$.

-We note that we can use the slam dunk move to express the top diagram in Figure~\ref{fig:e0gqe0} in terms of integer surgeries on a chain of unknots attached to each of the blue curves as shown at the bottom diagram, where we have $-1/s_i=[b^i_0,\ldots, b^i_{n_i}]$ for $i=1,2,3$ and all the $b_j^i$ are less than $-1$ except for $b_0^1$ which is less than $0$.
-A contact surgery realizing the top diagram in the figure is equivalent to a Legendrian surgery on the bottom diagram.
+We may apply the slam dunk move to express the top diagram in Figure~\ref{fig:e0gqe0} in terms of integer surgeries on a chain of unknots attached to each of the blue curves.
+The resulting configuration is shown in the bottom diagram of the figure.
+For each $i=1,2,3$, the rational surgery coefficient satisfies $-1/s_i=[b^i_0,\ldots, b^i_{n_i}]$, where all $b_j^i <-1$ except that $b_0^1< 0$.
+A contact surgery realizing the top diagram in Figure~\ref{fig:e0gqe0} is equivalent to a Legendrian surgery on the bottom diagram.

-We will call one of the blue curves together with the chain of unknots linked to it a \dfn{leg} of the diagram.

-A contact structure is called \dfn{consistent} if it is obtained from Legendrian surgery on a Legendrian realization of the bottom surgery diagram in Figure~\ref{fig:e0gqe0}, where all stabilizations on the knots have been performed with the same sign.
+We call one of the blue curves together with the chain of unknots linked to it a \dfn{leg} of the diagram.
+A contact structure, as in Definition~\ref{m-consistent}, is called \dfn{consistent} if it is obtained from Legendrian surgery on a Legendrian realization of the bottom surgery diagram in Figure~\ref{fig:e0gqe0}, where all stabilizations on the knots have been performed with the same sign.
 We say that a contact structure is \dfn{mostly consistent} if it is obtained by Legendrian surgery on a Legendrian realization of the surgery diagram, where all of the stabilizations on each leg are consistent, but not all legs are stabilized the same.
+We emphasize that a mostly consistent contact structure is not consistent, by definition.

-We are now ready to state our results for small Seifert fibered spaces with $e_0\geq 0$.

-\begin{theorem} Suppose that $e_0\geq 0$.
-If a contact structure on $Y(e_0;r_1,r_2,r_3)$ is symplectically filled by a rational homology ball then it must be consistent or mostly consistent.
-Moreover, if the contact structure is consistent, then the symplectic filling must come from the construction in Section~\ref{s1s2fillings}. \end{theorem} \begin{remark} Some $Y(e_0;r_1,r_2,r_3)$ with $e_0\geq 0$ do admit symplectic rational homology ball fillings.
-We will construct such examples in Section~\ref{s1s2fillings}.
+We are now ready to state our results for small Seifert fibered spaces with $e_0\geq 0$. \begin{theorem} Suppose that $e_0\geq 0$.
+If $Y(e_0;r_1,r_2,r_3)$ with a contact structure admits a rational homology ball symplectic filling, then the contact structure must be mostly consistent. \end{theorem}

-We note that for the mostly consistent case, we can sometimes construct fillings as in Section~\ref{s1s2fillings}, but we do not know if this accounts for all the fillings.
-There might be others. \end{remark} \begin{corollary} Suppose that $e_0\geq 0$.
-Then there are at most four contact structures (up to orientation on the plane field) on $Y(e_0;r_1,r_2,r_3)$ that could admit symplectic rational homology ball fillings.
-Moreover, for one of those contact structures, the consistent one, there is a unique rational homology ball filling. \end{corollary}